 The Management Plan will state who is responsible for overseeing the implementation of the plan, and for reporting on compliance at stated intervals to the CIRC.
 If the Management Plan prescribes monitoring of the activity, it will describe specifically how the monitoring shall be performed, who shall perform it, what records are to be kept, and what reports are made to the CIRC.
-Typically, the Department Chair is asked to serve as the Conflict of Interest Monitor for any Management Plan involving individuals in their department.
-If, however, the Chair has a relationship with the entity described in the Management Plan (for example, as a collaborator, advisor, or reviewer), then in consultation with the college leadership and the managed individual, the CIRC may call upon another senior member of the faculty or staff, unaffiliated with the research and/or the external entity, to serve as the Conflict of Interest Monitor.
+When faculty Conflict of Interest Monitors are required, the Department Chair is typically asked to serve in this role.
+However, if the Chair has a relationship with the entity described in the Management Plan (for example, as a collaborator, advisor, or reviewer), then in consultation with the college leadership and the managed individual, the CIRC will identify another senior member of the faculty or staff, unaffiliated with the research and/or the external entity, to serve as the Conflict of Interest Monitor.